Yamaha FJR1300: Police models

 Yamaha's factory FJR1300 police edition was formally introduced into the United States in 2018.
 The US version does not have the ES electronically controlled suspension, opting for a more traditional suspension setup.
 They have taller front windscreens, wind deflectors on the handguards, and wind deflectors mounted by the feet.
 The rear trunk and crash bars are Yamaha Police specific.
 The 1300P has ABS with linked braking and integrated siren and light controls for police equipment.
 The engine power output is the same as the civilian versions, at 124 wheel horsepower and 99.9 wheel foot lbs of torque.
 The US versions are the newer 6 speed motorcycles with LED lighting.

-Multiple jurisdictions have tested and switched to the motorcycle for its comfort, handling, acceleration, and factory integrated controls of police equipment.
-The St George Police department in St George Utah, as well as the Logan Police Department in Logan Utah have both switched to the motorcycles.
-The St George Police Department runs the motorcycles year round, on every day of the year except severe weather, due to the desert climate it is located in.
-Several other agencies across the United States have also made the switch due to the Yamaha's ruggedness, dependability, and control.
-Butte-Silver Bow Police Department in Montana, several smaller agencies in South Carolina and others have gone to the Yamaha for price and performance compared to other police motorcycle manufacturers.